Laurie David

 Before working full-time on environmental and political issues, David worked in the entertainment industry.
 She began her career in New York City as a talent coordinator for Late Night with David Letterman.
 Four years later, she left to start her own management company, representing comedians and comedy writers.

 David also produced several comedy specials for HBO, Showtime, MTV, and Fox Television.
 Upon moving to Los Angeles, she became vice president of comedy development for a division of Fox Broadcasting and developed sitcoms for 20th Century Fox Television.
-After leaving to raise her two daughters, she executive produced An Inconvenient Truth, which won an Academy Award.
+After leaving to raise her daughters, she was one of the producers of An Inconvenient Truth, which won an Academy Award.[10]

 Laurie David has worked publicly on projects aimed at stopping climate change.
-She founded the Stop Global Warming Virtual March with Senator John McCain and Robert F. Kennedy, Jr. David has produced other projects to bring the issue of climate change into the mainstream popular culture, including the release of her first book, Stop Global Warming: The Solution Is You!, and the comedy special, Earth to America! for TBS, which aired on November 20, 2005.
+She founded the Stop Global Warming Virtual March[11] with Senator John McCain and Robert F. Kennedy, Jr. David has produced other projects to bring the issue of climate change into the mainstream popular culture, including the release of her first book, Stop Global Warming: The Solution Is You!, and the comedy special Earth to America!, which aired on TBS on November 20, 2005.

-Aside from the Academy Award-winning documentary An Inconvenient Truth, David produced HBO's Too Hot Not to Handle (a documentary on the effects of climate change in the United States), which aired on April 22, 2006.
-David appeared in Big Ideas for a Small Planet, an environmentalist documentary series on the Sundance Channel.
+Aside from the Academy Award-winning documentary An Inconvenient Truth, David produced HBO's Too Hot Not to Handle (a documentary on the effects of climate change in the U.S.), which aired on April 22, 2006.
+She appeared in Big Ideas for a Small Planet, an environmentalist documentary series on the Sundance Channel.

-In an interview with The Guardian in November 2006, David admitted that owning two homes on opposite sides of the country and flying in a private jet several times per year is at odds with her message to others.
-In the interview, she notes "Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
+In a 2006 interview with The Guardian, David admitted that owning two homes on opposite sides of the country and flying in a private jet several times per year is at odds with her message: "Yes, I take a private plane on holiday a couple of times a year, and I feel horribly guilty about it.
 I probably shouldn't do it.
 But the truth is, I'm not perfect.
 This is not about perfection.
 I don't expect anybody else to be perfect either.
 That's what hurts the environmental movement – holding people to a standard they cannot meet.
-That just pushes people away."
+That just pushes people away."[12]

-In October 2006, David was featured in Glamour as one of its "Women of the Year".[10]
-She received the Gracie Allen Award for Individual Achievement by the American Women in Radio & Television and the NRDC's 2006 Forces for Nature award for her work against global warming.[citation needed ]
+In October 2006, Glamour featured David as one of its "Women of the Year".[16]
+She received the Gracie Allen Award for Individual Achievement from American Women in Radio & Television[17] and the NRDC's 2006 Forces for Nature award for her work against global warming.[citation needed ]

 Details